-A snack bar is located on the second floor of Building A near the student lounge.
+A snack bar is located on the second floor of Building.
+A near the student lounge.
 Hours are posted at the snack bar.

-Food Service also maintains food vending machines located in buildings throughout the campus.
+Food service also maintains food vending machines located in buildings throughout the campus.
+A vending machine which provides dinner entrees and a microwave are available next to the snack bar in Building A.

 Food Service also does on-campus catering for breakfasts, luncheons, dinners and special events.
-This service is available to faculty, staff and students.
+This service is available to faculty staff and students.
 Call 397-3000, extension 571.